 But Paul also reminds us that, “we hope for what we do not see.”
 And that’s the other side of things.
-Hope, though out of literary fashion these days, will not die because he is a Person who lives.
+Hope will not die because he is a Person who lives.

 I attempt to capture both of these elements in my writing: truth (however difficult) and hope (however distant He might seem).

 The Long(er) Version:

 I am a Christian and a novelist, and I have a confession to make: I love Flannery O’Connor–that wicked-sharp Southern writer who made fun of religious hypocrites and put swear words in her characters’ mouths; a Catholic who watched her loosely styled protagonists die in ditches without a shred of sympathy for them.
 What I mean is, I love her like I wish we could have been best friends, and I could have taken care of her when her Lupus got bad.
 Her writing is a Swiss train, hurtling me to her destination, warning me not to get too comfortable.
 I can hardly catch my breath, but I keep coming back for more because she promises not to lie.